murpholinox/murpholinox.github.io/_posts/2020-08-01-installadxv.md

 From [here](https://www.scripps.edu/tainer/arvai/adxv.html).

 ## Installation
+Installation **per se** is not needed.You download a binary and put it in the `$PATH`.
 I usually download the CentOS7 version, which works just fine in Fedora.
 Be sure that it has proper permissions and then move it into `/usr/local/bin`, preferably with a shorter name `adxv`.

 ## Example